 Next, we present an information-theoretic limit of such experiments, as measured by the competitive ratio, in Theorem~\ref{thm:ANA:LB} below.

 \begin{theorem} Let $T \geq 4$.
-For any adaptive design of experiment $\eta$, let $(T^\eta(1), T^\eta(0))$ be the total number of treated and control subjects from $\eta$, respectively.
+For any adaptive design of experiment $\pi \in \Pi$, let $(T^\pi(1), T^\pi(0))$ be the total number of treated and control units from $\pi$, respectively.
 There exists a problem instance such that on this problem instance, for any adaptive design of experiment $\pi \in \Pi$,

 \end{theorem}